-Every woman is born with a lifetimes supply of egg cells in her ovaries.
+Every woman is born with a lifetime's supply of egg cells in her ovaries.
 Each egg cell is contained in a small sac called a follicle.
 Follicle stimulating hormone (FSH) and luteinising hormones (LH) are two hormones produced by the brain to stimulate and regulate the monthly release of an egg.
 At the onset of puberty, one egg from an ovary is released every month until menopause (cessation of periods).
 Each egg released is picked up by the adjacent fallopian tube.
-The egg can fertilise with a sperm and lead to pregnancy or in the absence of sperm, it will dissolve and be flushed out with the menstrual flow.
+The egg can be fertilised by a sperm and lead to pregnancy or, in the absence of sperm, it will dissolve and be flushed out with the menstrual flow.
 Each stage of ovulation is governed by many hormones secreted by the hypothalamus, pituitary gland, adrenal gland, thyroid gland and ovaries.

 This process of ovulation and its timing within the menstrual cycle plays a key role in determining fertility and achieving pregnancy.
 A normal menstrual cycle is between 28-32 days, measured from the first day of period to the first day of the next menstrual flow.
 Some cycles may be shorter or longer.
 Ovulation usually occurs on the 11th to 21st day, starting from the first day of the last menstrual period (LMP).
 This is considered a fertile period when couples wishing to conceive can have intercourse and increase their chances of pregnancy.